PieKing1215/FallingSandEngine/README.md

 You can also add `-- -d` to enable debug UI<br>
 (there's also a `profile` feature which enables profiling with Tracy)

+I haven't built it to linux in a while but it should work

-There's also a bash script which will collect everything needed to run the game into the package/ folder (builds for release, copies assets, and generates a dependency licences file)<br>
+There's also a bash script which can bundle everything needed to run the game into the package/ folder (builds for release, copies assets, and generates a dependency licences file)<br>
 It requires cargo-lichking: `cargo install cargo-lichking`<br>
 To run: `sh package.sh`